lollcat/se3-augmented-coupling-flows/README.md

 # TODO:

 ## Burning
     - Code permutation layer that acts on auxilliary coordinates.
-    - Update all nets.
-Make sure they embed h.
     - Centralise net config naming to be more consistent.
     - Add whether sample has aux to sample info?
     - Think of directly parameterizing the basis (3 free params) for the proj flow.